 Guide to Tenant Protections in Petaluma

 Are you a property owner in the City of Petaluma who rents to a tenant(s)?
-Are you a renter in the City of Petaluma?
-If you are either, you should be aware of the City’s Residential Tenancy Protections (Tenant Protections) that took effect on October 12, 2022.
+Are you a renter in the City of Petaluma? `If you are either, you should be aware of the City’s Residential Tenancy Protections (Tenant Protections) that took effect on October 12, 2022 and subsequent amendments that took effect on June 15, 2023.

 PROTECTING TENANTS FROM TENANCY TERMINATION